owl11/ArtStakes/README.md

 ## ArtStakes (WIP)

-ArtStakes is a protocol seeking to unlock usecases for NFT's to do things that at first didn't seem possible.
+ArtStakes is a protocol seeking to unlock usecases for NFT's

 **Components**